-1) Open the barbecue lid.
+1) Open the grill lid.

 - Check that all burner control knobs are in the off O position.
 Check by pushing in and turning knobs clockwise.
-Note: It is important that all burner control knobs be in - the off O position before you turn on the LPG cylinder.
-3) Turn gas supply on by turning cylinder valve anti-clockwise or by moving regulator lever to the on position depending on your regulator/cylinder connection. - 4) Begin with burner 1, furthest to the left.
+Note: It is important that all burner control knobs be in the off O position before you turn on the LPG cylinder. - Turn gas supply on by turning cylinder valve anti-clockwise or by moving regulator lever to the on position depending on your regulator/cylinder connection. - 4) Begin with the burner furthest to the left.
 Put match in the matchstick holder and strike match.
-(Matchstick holder is located under left side table.)
-Insert lit match down through the cooking grates, past the FLAVORIZER BARS and next to the burner (A). - 5) Push the burner control knob in and turn it anticlockwise to the start/high O position. - Check that the burner is lit by looking through the cooking grates and through the FLAVORIZER BARS. - 7) If the burner does not ignite within 4 seconds, turn burner control knob to the off O position and wait five minutes to allow the gas to clear before attempting to light the burner again.
+(Matchstick holder is located under right side table.)
+Insert lit match down through the cooking grates, past the FLAVORIZER BARS and next to the burner (A). - 5) Push the burner control knob in and turn it anticlockwise to the start/high () position. - 6) Check that the burner is lit by looking through the cooking grates and through the half-circle cutout in the FLAVORIZER BARS. - 7) If the burner does not ignite within 4 seconds, turn burner control knob to the off O position and wait five minutes to allow the gas to clear before attempting to light the burner again.
 If repeated attempts fail, follow the gas flow troubleshooting instructions on the next page. - If the burner ignites, the problem lies in the ignition system.
-Follow the instructions for "Checking the Components of the Electronic Ignition System". - After burner 1 ignites, you can turn on burner 2 (and burner 3). - 10) Replace the matchstick holder by hanging underneath the left side table (B).
+Follow the instructions for "Checking the Components of the Electronic Ignition System". - 9) Replace the matchstick holder by hanging underneath right side table (B).